Nestled near the source of the River Nile in a city called Jinja, Uganda, stories of loss and hardship occur on a daily basis.

 “Disposable diapers are expensive in Uganda and we do not have the funding to purchase them,” said Betty of HEAL Ministries.
 “The diapers you provide are amazing and help us save so much money; money that is going instead to empower the women and children we are serving to thrive.”

 Remember the pregnant teen?
-She’s now a 16-year-old who skips joyfully through HEAL’s gates each morning with her 2-year-old child to drop her off in childcare because she has to hurry off to High School — choosing education and hope.
+She’s now a 16-year-old who skips joyfully through HEAL’s gates each morning with her 2-year-old child to drop her off in childcare because she has to hurry off to High School.

 About Our Global Efforts: Through a trusted network of community-based partners Jake’s Diapers provides predominantly reusable options to solving hygiene needs worldwide.
 We have a growing list of diaper drops in countries outside the United States.